 Okta’s role as an identity provider

-When it comes to providing secure access to your APIs and microservices, Okta plays the role of the authorization server, authenticating the user and issuing an ID or access token.
+When it comes to providing secure access to your APIs and microservices, Okta plays the role of the authorisation server, authenticating the user and issuing an ID or access token.
 Your gateway and downstream app can validate the token.

 By managing user and resource access to your APIs with fine-grained controls, Okta can support your API gateway in making allow/deny decisions.
 Operating with API gateway partners, Okta’s solutions help you rapidly build, deploy, and secure new services; lower your cost of ownership; and easily provision and deprovision users across all your APIs.

 Pitney Bowes, a global technology company, has nearly a decade of experience developing APIs to help provide e-commerce solutions.
-Powering billions of transactions for millions of clients around the world—including 90% of the Fortune 500—it wasn’t long before the company realized that it’s on-premises infrastructure was both costly and time consuming to maintain.
+Powering billions of transactions for millions of clients around the world—including 90% of the Fortune 500—it wasn’t long before the company realised that it’s on-premises infrastructure was both costly and time consuming to maintain.

 “Our infrastructure was a big, iron ship—agility and speed weren’t its strong point,” says Kenn Bryant, Director of Architecture and SaaS Services at Pitney Bowes.
-And even though the company was using OAuth for web service authorization prior to implementing Okta, it faced challenges with integrations.
+And even though the company was using OAuth for web service authorisation prior to implementing Okta, it faced challenges with integrations.